 a) Speech: By using poorly-fitted dentures, one may find your teeth slipping inside your mouth and cause your speech to become mumbled or slurry.
 This is not the case after getting dental implants as there are no loose or slipping teeth.

 b) Eating: Loose, sliding, or inconvenient dentures can make chewing difficult.
 When a denture loosely moves inside a mouth, it causes trouble with eating.
-On the other hand, dental implants acts like a real tooth and performs like one.
+On the other hand, dental implants acts like a real tooth and perform like one.

 c) Oral health: Use of bridges reduces and affects the nearby teeth.
 Dental implants do not require any support from nearby teeth, leaving them intact and help improve overall dental hygiene.

 d) Appearance: Dental implants look as real as the original teeth.
 They are no different from natural teeth, whether it is about appearance or feel.
 Also, as they are fused in the bone, they become permanent.
 There’s barely a chance that someone can differentiate original teeth with the replaced ones.

 e) Comfort and confidence: Dental implants help to get rid of the discomfort caused by removable dentures.
 Implants get fixed for once and can be comfortable for almost a lifetime.
 Dental implants can also make a person feel good and confident with people as they get back their smile without the awkward feel of wearing a removable appliance in the mouth.

 Dental implants are a one-time solution for a lifetime of healthy teeth and a beautiful smile.
 It is an evolutionary treatment of dentistry which can influence the lives of many suffering from tooth loss.
 So if you are looking for a dental revival, go for dental implants.

 We are the flag bearer of quality, reliability, and trust in providing the best dental implants in Charleston SC.
 We provide the best dental implant services and highly affordable pricing plans.
 If you have experienced tooth loss, you can head to our clinic and we’ll make sure that you get a dental implant that matches your natural teeth.
 To change your smile and boost your life, you can contact our experts here.